arduino/docs-content/content/software/ide-v2/tutorials/getting-started/02.ide-v2-uploading-a-sketch/ide-v2-uploading-a-sketch.md

 ![Verifying and uploading buttons.](assets/uploading-a-sketch-img01.png)

 **3.** But before doing any of that, we should choose what board we are uploading to.
-Beside the verify and upload button you should see a a drop down menu, this will display any Arduino board that is connected to your computer.
+Beside the verify and upload button you should see a a drop down menu, this will, in most cases, display Arduino boards that are connected to your computer.
+If your board is not automatically detected, you can either press "Select other board and port..." in the drop-down and follow the instructions, or go to **Tools > Board** and **Tools > Port** in the toolbar menu to select the board and port manually.

 ![Selecting the board.](assets/uploading-a-sketch-img03.png)

 So connect your board to the computer and select it from the drop down menu.
-You'll know that there is a connection to the board when the board name appears in **bold** and there's a USB icon next to it.
+You'll know that there is a connection to the board when the board name appears in **bold**.

 ![Selecting the board.](assets/uploading-a-sketch-img03.5.png)